miller-me/lab-resources/Intros_to_Coding/Jupyter_Notebook.md

 ```

 Download and open the [example notebook](Example_Notebook.ipynb) file in
 Jupyter.
+Instructions for how to download files from GitHub are on the
+`lab-resources` home page.

-The first section covers formatting in Markdown, a language for
+The first section of the notebook covers formatting in Markdown, a
-formatting text that is supported by GitHub, Jupyter, RStudio, and
+language for formatting text that is supported by GitHub, Jupyter,
-others.
-What you are currently reading was written in Markdown through
+RStudio, and others.
+What you are currently reading was written in
-RStudio and rendered as a GitHub document.
+“R-Markdown” through RStudio and rendered as a GitHub document.

 The second section includes some basics of scripting in Python with
 Jupyter.
 This is not intended for practicing language skills, just to